Introduction

 Combining generic and domain-specific medical error classification systems can address diverse educational needs.
 Through simulation, participants can experience and analyze events under controlled conditions, leading to the development of error mitigation and management strategies.
 The psychological safety and non-punitive culture of the simulated environment supports the view of errors as learning opportunities, further strengthening the overall safety culture in healthcare settings.[36]

-From a "countermeasure" perspective, avoiding, capturing, and mitigating errors represent three patient safety lines of defense.
-Simulation is most effective when there is adequate task alignment - the reproduction of required skills allows for the successful completion of the tasks.[37]
-With this in mind, one group created a low-cost, low-tech reproduction of psychological fidelity by creating an Escape Room to teach patient safety skills to medical students.
+From a countermeasure perspective, avoiding, capturing, and mitigating errors represent 3 patient safety lines of defense.
+Simulation is most effective when there is adequate task alignment, as reproducing required skills allows for successfully completing the tasks.[37]
+With this in mind, a group created a low-cost, low-tech reproduction of psychological fidelity by creating an Escape Room designed to teach patient safety skills to medical students.
 This suitcase-sized, portable platform incorporated the clinical tasks of diagnosis, treatment, medication prescription, and calculation of an early warning score.
-Successful task completion was rewarded with the "codes" necessary to open additional padlocks within the suitcase, thus enabling progression through the simulated scenario.
-Students successfully "escaped" the room by avoiding preventable harm to the patient.
-[38]
+Successful task completion was rewarded with the codes necessary to open additional padlocks within the suitcase, thus enabling progression through the simulated scenario.
+Students successfully escaped the room by avoiding preventable harm to the patient.[38]

-From an adverse event perspective, multiple different applications of simulation have been suggested to aid in the investigation and mitigation process, including:
+From an adverse event perspective, simulation has been applied in several ways to support investigation and mitigation efforts, including:

-1. Using the high-fidelity simulation of key activities, like an end-to-end major incident investigation, for emergency investigator training
+- Using the high-fidelity simulation of key activities, such as an end-to-end major incident investigation, for training emergency investigators

-3. Exploring contributory factors, developing and testing solutions through the simulated recreation of conditions/events underlying serious safety incidents.
+- Exploring contributory factors, developing and testing solutions through the simulated recreation of conditions or events underlying serious safety incidents.

-4. Probing systems vicariously to uncover LST while applying Safety I and/or Safety II principles [39]
+- Probing systems vicariously to uncover latent safety threats while applying safety I and safety II principles [39]

 Continuing Education

 Optimizing facilitator training and a structured approach is critical when delivering and debriefing interprofessional simulations.
-In order to develop structured facilitator guidelines, one group found that qualitative content analysis showed improvement when the debriefings had equitable involvement of nurses and physicians and more emphasis on teamwork and communication.[40]
+In order to develop structured facilitator guidelines, a group found that qualitative content analysis showed improvement when the debriefings had equitable involvement of nurses and clinicians and more emphasis on teamwork and communication.[40]
 Similarly, thematic analysis demonstrated that interprofessional learning improved with these guidelines.
-One study identified six basic competencies for simulation facilitators: "knowledge of simulation training, education/training development, education/training performance, HFs, ethics in simulation, and assessment."
-For facilitators providing advanced levels of training, these additional five competencies were recommended: "policies and procedures, organization and coordination, research, QI, and crisis management."
-[41]
+A study identified 6 basic competencies for simulation facilitators—knowledge of simulation training, education or training development, education or training performance, human factors, ethics in simulation, and assessment.
+For facilitators providing advanced levels of training, these additional 5 competencies were recommended—policies and procedures, organization and coordination, research, QI, and crisis management.[41]

 Clinical Significance